A Curated Collection of Commentary, Culinary, Literary and Poetry Posts

 Essay: Another Nail In the Coffin of American Democracy

 I weep for my nation, even while agreeing with Uncle Joe that we are about to enter a winter of dark despair.
 The first nail in the coffin of American democracy came when the CIA, FBI, NSA, outgoing Vice President Joe Biden, Hillary Clinton, and top military commanders – under the carefully choreographed direction of outgoing president Barry Obama – attempted a coup d’état against a dually elected president.
 Even though their coup mostly failed, this nail was deeply set after they got away with their duplicitous treason avoiding all consequence.
 Read More

 July 3, 2020

-In the Shadow of Mount Rushmore
+Essay: In the Shadow of Mount Rushmore

 I’ve spent today making a batch of Gazpacho while thinking about President Trump holding a fourth of July ceremony at Mount Rushmore.
 I wish I were there, not to support Mr. Trump; he’s doing just fine without me.
 Rather, in this time of medical crisis, social crisis, economic crisis, and constitutional crisis, I feel compelled to stand shoulder to shoulder with my fellow Americans and honor the four presidents who have meant so much to our Nation while listening to our current President explain his plan for bringing the nation back from the brink.
 Read More